PriyankaN22/Dashboard-Visualization/Redesign Project/README.md

 https://www.wgea.gov.au/media-releases/gender-pay-gap-biggest-manager-ranks

 #### - Reservations:
 The claim is formed only on the basis of salaries of full-time employees.
-Earnings of part-time employees may alter the visualization data.
+Earnings of part-time employees may alter the visualization.

 #### - Version 1.0: